 Extended Care and Long-Term Rehab

-Ongoing care for lifelong addiction recovery comes in many forms, and it's important for patients to find what works best for them.
+Ongoing care for lifelong addiction recovery comes in many forms, and it is important for patients to find what works best for them.
 For some, this may mean monthly sessions with a therapist.
-Others may find daily meditation classes helpful, and others may participate in weekly AA meetings.
-The important part is that the recovering addict has some kind of aftercare plan in place to help them when temptation strikes.
+Others may find daily meditation classes helpful while others may participate in daily or weekly self-help meetings.
+The important part is that those in recovery have a clear aftercare plan in place to help them when temptation strikes.